-Either way, you'll get a certain amount of time either before or, in some cases, after the foreclosure sale in which you can pay off the debt and thereby keep your home.
-However, if you fail to do so, you'll eventually lose ownership of your home.
-Read on to learn more about what happens if you don’t pay your property taxes in Kentucky and how you can avoid losing your home if you do get behind in your property taxes.
+Either way, you'll get some time either before or, in some limited situations, after the foreclosure sale in which you can pay off the debt and thereby keep your home.
+But if you fail to do so, you'll eventually lose ownership of the property.

-In some places in Kentucky, if you don't pay your property taxes, the collector can file a lawsuit in court to enforce the tax lien.
-The home is typically sold at a public auction as part of the process (Ky.
+In some places in Kentucky, if you don't pay your property taxes, the collector can file a lawsuit to enforce the tax lien.
+The home is sold, usually at a public auction, as part of the process.
+(Ky.
 Rev. Stat.
 Ann. § 91.487).
-When the court confirms the sale, which happens after the redemption period (see below), the purchaser from the sale gets a deed (title) to the property and becomes the new owner (Ky.
+When the court confirms the sale after the redemption period (see below), the purchaser from the sale gets a deed (title) to the property and becomes the new owner.
+(Ky.
 Rev. Stat.
 Ann. § 91.514).

-If you don't pay your property taxes in other parts of Kentucky, the county clerk may sell the tax lien that exists on the home (Ky.
+If you don't pay your property taxes in other parts of Kentucky, the county clerk may sell the tax lien that's on the home.
+(Ky.
 Rev. Stat.
 Ann. § 134.128).
 The purchaser buys a tax lien certificate (a "certificate of delinquency") at the sale and can eventually foreclose on the home to collect the amounts due.
-As part of the foreclosure process, the property is sold at a foreclosure sale (Ky.
+At the end of the foreclosure process, the property is sold at a foreclosure sale.
+(Ky.
 Rev. Stat.
-Ann. § § 134.546, 134.549).
+Ann. § 134.546).

-Notice of foreclosure.
-If the third party, state, county, or taxing district gets the certificate and later decides to foreclose, notice must be mailed to you within 45 days before starting the foreclosure (Ky.
+If the third party, state, county, or taxing district gets the certificate and later decides to foreclose, notice must be mailed to you within 45 days before starting a foreclosure.
+(Ky.
 Rev. Stat.
 Ann. § 134.490).

-Redemption period.
-The purchaser cannot start a lawsuit to foreclose until one year after the date the taxes became delinquent (Ky.
+The purchaser can't start a lawsuit to foreclose until one year after the date the taxes became delinquent.
+(Ky.
 Rev. Stat.
 Ann. § 134.546).
-This one-year period is the redemption period.
-You can redeem the home during this time.
+You can redeem the home during this one-year period.